 While it's not the most centrally located Montreal ice skating destination, Parc Maisonneuve's skating surface is a speed skater's dream given its size.
 Even on a busy day, there's still enough space on the ice to glide more or less unhindered.
 If you've ever been stuck on a packed rink, you know what I'm talking about.
 Avoiding potential pileups with constant maneuvering via swerves and stop-starts to avoid bumping into fellow skaters has its skill-honing charms.
 But sometimes, you just want to glide.
+Really fast.

 A skate at Parc Maisonneuve also offers up the perfect excuse to tack on a visit to the Montreal Botanical Garden's tropical greenhouses and the Insectarium, which both neighbor the park.
 Cross the street to spend some time in the Olympic Park's winter village, Biodome and Planetarium.